-We take special pride in our Tennis Program, which is run by camp owner and director David “DC” Cole.
-With years of experience during the off-season as a high school tennis coach and private instructor, DC works with our campers on all of the tennis basics, including stroke development, serving, and volleying.
-For more advanced campers, DC also offers instruction in match play strategy and conditioning.
+We take special pride in our Tennis Program.
+We work with our campers on all of the tennis basics, including stroke development, serving, and volleying.
+For more advanced campers, we also offer instruction in match play strategy and conditioning.
 [Private lessons are also available at Camp Robin Hood for an additional fee.]

 Camp Robin Hood’s archery program takes full advantage of the largest and flattest camp archery range in New England.
 We seek to accommodate all of our campers with an interest in archery, with sixteen full-sized targets that range in distance from five to seventy meters.
 The head of our program receives coaching training from the USA Olympic Archery Coach and USA Archery Elite Coaches, and teaches the modern “NTS” style of shooting that you’ve probably seen in “The Hunger Games” films!
 Each summer we proudly host the Robin Hood Invitational Archery Tournament, which is the largest and longest-running camp archery tournament in the region.
 We cater equally to archers of all experience-levels and abilities, including archers shooting for recreation and those shooting in competition.
 We are well supplied with a large selection of recurve bows, but campers are also more than welcome to bring their own archery equipment to camp!